Goochland Powhatan Master Gardeners

 If accepted into the Master Gardener program, you will attend a Master Gardener training course.
 Classes are taught by Virginia Tech Extension specialists, agents, and local experts.

-The program offers a minimum of 50 hours of instruction that covers topics including lawn care, ornamental trees and shrubs, insect, disease, and weed management; soils and plant nutrition, vegetable gardening; home fruit production; garden flowers; and water conservation.
+The program offers a minimum of 50 hours of instruction that covers topics including garden flowers, lawn care, ornamental trees and shrubs, insect, disease, weed management, soils and plant nutrition, vegetable gardening, home fruit production, and water conservation.
 Check with your County Extension office for specific locations, dates, and times.

 In exchange for training, participants are asked to volunteer time to their County Extension program.
 At least 50 hours of volunteer service within one year following the training is required to earn the title of “ Master Gardener”.